-In addition to being the first woman to receive the Dimbleby Award from BAFTA she has also received the Royal Television Society's Special Judges Award for Journalism, the Snowdon Award for services to disabled people, 6 honorary doctorates, an honorary Fellowship from Somerville College, Oxford and a Lifetime Achievement Award from Women in Film and Television.
+In addition to being the first woman to receive the Dimbleby Award from BAFTA she has also received the Royal Television Society's Special Judges Award for Journalism, the Snowdon Award for services to disabled people, 7 honorary doctorates, an honorary Fellowship from Somerville College, Oxford and Lifetime Achievement Awards from Women in Film and Television and The Women of The Year.

 She received an OBE for Services to Broadcasting in 1991, in 2006 a CBE for Services to Children, and became a Dame Commander of the Order of the British Empire in 2015 for her work for children and older people, through Childline and The Silver Line.

 "That's Life!" was responsible for many pioneering campaigns, including seat belts, playground safety, and organ donation.
-Since then her campaigns include anti-bullying, awareness of post-natal depression and M.E./C.F.S., working for alienated grandchildren and honours for comedians.
+Since then her campaigns include anti-bullying, awareness of post-natal depression, M.E./C.F.S., assisted dying, working for alienated grandchildren and honours for comedians.
 She is a Patron of many charities especially those working with children, disabled people and older people.

 Esther was married to award-winning documentary film-maker Desmond Wilcox from 1977 until his death in 2000.
 They had 3 children, and she now has five grandchildren.
 Her family tree was the subject of "Who Do You Think You Are?" with some unexpected results.

-Esther lives in the New Forest, but also travels the world as a lecturer and Ambassador for the organisations she represents.
+Esther lives in the New Forest, but has also travelled the world as a lecturer and Ambassador for the organisations she represents.

 Esther continues to attempt to fulfil the challenge of the motto on her coat of arms, "If not now, when?"